outsinre/outsinre.github.com/_posts/2019-04-10-elastic-stack.md

      permissions: 0644
    ```

-   Log settings for the Filebeat agent itself.
+   1. Log settings for the Filebeat agent itself.
 If the 'path' is a relative pathname, it would be relative to the 'path.home'.
+   2. Log options can be modified on command line directly.
+For example, `-d '*'` enables *debug* level for all components.
 4. HTTP Server

    ```